pmc-patients/pmc-patients/README.md

 You can also copy the code in `evaluation.py` and integrate the evaluation process into your training pipeline since it can be tedious and a waste of disk space to store retrieval results every time.
 Just make sure you load the correct data and keep your results in the above format.

-To submit to our [leaderboard](https://pmc-patients.github.io/), please send an email that contains the retrieval scores and a brief description of the system to ZhengyunZhao via zhengyun21@mails.tsinghua.edu.cn.
+To submit to our [leaderboard](https://pmc-patients.github.io/), please send an email that contains the retrieval scores and a brief description of the system to Zhengyun Zhao via zhengyun21@mails.tsinghua.edu.cn.

 ## Citation
 If you find PMC-Patients helpful in your research, please cite our work by: